-Looking up from my silicon wafer alignment, I blinked, refocused, and scanned him.
+Looking up from my microscope, I refocused and scanned him.
 His alignment pleased me.

 “I don’t eat cafeteria food.
 I bring my lunch.
 Cafeteria food’s bad.”

-When I arrived at the cafeteria with my lunch bag, he was sitting alone at a far corner table.
-I strode over, sat across from him, opened my bag, and nibbled on the chicken I’d brought but didn’t say anything.
+When I carried my lunch bag to the cafeteria, he was sitting alone at a far corner table.
+I sat across from him, opened my plastic lunch container, and nibbled on the chicken I brought but didn’t look at him.

 “Cobra, are you venomous?”

 My tongue darted out in warning.

 “How about you and me, we go on a date?
 Let me see if I can charm you out of the basket."